 No matter the severity of the injury, the employer and its insurance company deserve to know and are entitled to know about it right away.
 More importantly, the sooner you report your injury, the better it is for your case.
 It also helps the employer and its insurer to prevent recurrences, to change processes to improve safety, to get help to the employee, and to allow better potential for fair treatment of all involved parties.
 It gives employers and their insurance companies an opportunity to look into potential for third-party liability.What If I Need Help to Report?

-If you have been hurt at work, a good attorney will assure prompt reporting, but also will know the steps to alleviate the effects of late notice.
+If you have been hurt at work, a good Lowell Workers Compensation attorney will assure prompt reporting, but also will know the steps to alleviate the effects of late notice.
 Is there available video?
 Can statements be gathered from witnesses before their memories dissipate?
 Will medical records reflect an accurate history and source for the injury?
-At Marcotte Law Firm, our Workers Compensation Lawyers are familiar with all of these issues and all defense tactics that can flow from defects in accident reporting.
-We deal with the process while you deal with healing.
+At Marcotte Law Firm, our lowell Workers Compensation Lawyers are familiar with all of these issues and all defense tactics that can flow from defects in accident reporting.
+Our attorneys deal with the process while you deal with healing.